-Target: 10% increase in the number of publicly man Lead Agencies: Public Works, Planning, City Coun Include tree planting in capital projectsReview of including upgrade Invest in new green spaces Explore pote small space Solicit and ir design of ne Retrofit right-of-ways Add curb bu parkways or Install or exp such that pa large trees large trees
+Target: 10% increase in the number of publicly managed planting sites by 2050 Lead Agencies: Public Works, Planning, City Council

+Include tree planting in capital projects Review capital improvement plans for tree planting potential, including transportation improvements, school renovations, park upgrades, or landscape remodeling Invest in new green spaces Explore potential for new public green spaces including leveraging small spaces such as pocket parks and parklets Solicit and incorporate community feedback in the location and design of new green spaces Retrofit right-of-ways Add curb bump outs to parking lanes on streets without space for parkways or tree wells to create tree planting space Install or expand parkways during major road infrastructure projects such that parkways are at least five feet wide to accommodate large trees
-PARTNER WITH AGENCIES OUTSIDE THE CITY TO COORDINATE TREE PLANTING

-Target: City partners support and contribute to achieving tree canopy goals Lead Agencies: Public Works, City Council

-Coordinate tree planting protocols on easements through the City Work with SCE and LADWP to establish joint-use agreements or long term leases to leverage utility easements as public space Consult with neighboring communities who have completed or are undergoing such agreements such as Huntington Park (Veterans Park) and Florence-Firestone (92nd Street Linear Park) Work with SCE and LADWP to plant compatible tree canopy below transmission wires on utility easements in line with utility standards SCE secondary use policy requires trees be no greater than 15 ft in height Work with Union Pacific to plant trees along the railroad easement in line with the guidelines of this plan Work with State agencies to coordinate tree planting on State managed land Work with CalTrans to coordinate tree planting along the I-105 and I-710 freeways Prioritize trees that provide screening and privacy between the freeway and the city.
+PARTNER WITH AGENCIES OUTSIDE THE CITY TO COORDINATE TREE PLANTING Target: City partners support and contribute to achieving tree canopy goals Lead Agencies: Public Works, City Council Work with SCE and LADWP to plant compatible tree canopy below transmission wires on utility easements in line with utility standards SCE secondary use policy requires trees be no greater than 15 ft in height Work with Union Pacific to plant trees along the railroad easement in line with the guidelines of this plan Work with State agencies to coordinate tree planting on State managed land Work with CalTrans to coordinate tree planting along the I-105 and I-710 freeways Prioritize trees that provide screening and privacy between the freeway and the city.
 Work with the California Department of Housing and Community Development to encourage tree planting in mobile home developments Work with service providers to implement tree planting agreements Include the price of planting and maintaining trees when creating contracts that include the provision of trees with third party service providers such as waste haulers or utility companies Provide guidance on tree care best management practices for third parties who perform tree maintenance including subcontracts and utility providers.
 Work with agencies developing infrastructure projects in Paramount to include tree planting Work with the Lower LA River Implementation Advisory Group to coordinate on projects identified by the Lower LA River Revitalization Plan within Paramount and advocate for tree planting to be a priority in these projects Work with Metro to ensure that trees consistent with the guidelines laid out in this plan are included in any proposed infrastructure projects including the proposed light rail and potential I-710 bikeway.